rlugojr/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Median total steps per day: 10765"
 ```

-*There is a very slight difference between the Mean and Median which represents a slight skew.*
+*There is a very small difference between the Mean and Median which prevents this from being true symmetric distribution.*

 ##Question 2: What is the average daily activity pattern?